 The answer to this is subjective.
-If you are already working in the data field then a masters degree will likely help you advance in your chosen career.
+If you are already working in the data field then a masters degree in data analytics will likely help you advance in your chosen career.
 No one really goes into Data Analytics blindly, many pursue their degree with a high paying job in the field already waiting.

 The 7 Best Masters in Data Analytics Programs

 1. Georgia Tech

 Georgia Tech offers a one year program to build upon your bachelor’s degree and earn a Master’s in Data Analytics.
 The college has had a growing reputation in the past decade for creating forward thinkers and graduates go on to excel in the most competitive fields related to business, science, and technology.
 The college actually has recruiters from top fields that come to the campus because of the reliable quality and level of education of the graduates.

 If you want a research-oriented education as you earn your MS in Data Analytics then consider Penn State – Great Valley.
 Penn State is a reputable school in general and their data program is well-reviewed by past students and recruiters alike.
 Pennsylvania has many industries that rely on Data Analytics and the state is close to the east coast political and business hubs.
 The school offers many internships and externship and the students report that the community is great with a focus on the sports programs when they play.